-- 1. Open File Browser by selecting Computer > Nautilus. - In the Places list in the left pane of File Browser, click the Eject icon next to the name of the memory card.
+- Open File Browser by selecting Computer > Nautilus. - In the Places list in the left pane of File Browser, click the Eject icon next to the name of the digital card.

-NOTE: You are prompted that it is safe to remove the hardware device.
+You are prompted that it is safe to remove the hardware device.